josh-burton/terra-dart-rest-apis/doc/QueryApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/json
+ - **Accept**: */*

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **unreceivedPackets**
-> QueryUnreceivedPacketsResponseistheresponsetypefortheQueryUnreceivedPacketCommitmentsRPCmethod unreceivedPackets(channelId, portId, packetCommitmentSequences)
+> QueryUnreceivedPacketsResponseIsTheResponseTypeForTheQueryUnreceivedPacketCommitmentsRPCMethod unreceivedPackets(channelId, portId, packetCommitmentSequences)

-UnreceivedPackets

 UnreceivedPackets returns all the unreceived IBC packets associated with a channel and sequences.